-The third phase involves the design, implementation and evaluation of new and improved regulatory tools based on experimental methods.
-Following the findings that will emerge from the second phase, we will attempt to understand better the causal mechanism through which different regulatory methods will affect the likelihood of unethical behavior.
-We will conduct a series of vignette studies in order to identify particular enforcement mechanisms that seem effective in curbing ordinary unethicality.
-Such vignettes will be designed to simulate typical situations that were shown to breed unethicality, and then elicit responses from participants regarding possible regulatory interventions.
-For example, people could be exposed to dilemmas regarding the usage of an apartment for commercial needs, misreporting of the number of occupants living in a single household, minor house modification that violate local building by-laws, or parking violations in ambiguous contexts.
+The third phase involves the design, implementation, and evaluation of new and improved regulatory tools based on experimental methods.
+Based on the findings that will emerge from Phase 2, we will conduct a series of vignette studies to identify particular enforcement mechanisms that seem effective in curbing ordinary unethicality.
+Such vignettes will be designed to simulate typical situations that were shown to breed unethicality and to elicit responses from participants regarding possible regulatory interventions.
+For example, people could be exposed to dilemmas regarding using an apartment for commercial needs, misreporting the number of occupants living in a single household, doing minor house modifications that violate local building laws, or committing parking violations in ambiguous contexts.
 We will compare the perceived effectiveness of “hard” regulatory means such as different types of monetary sanctions to “softer” tools, such as ethical reminders and moral warnings.
-These experiments will help formulate highly tailored hypotheses regarding possible effectiveness of different enforcement tools, and possible improvements to existing regulatory schemes.
+These experiments will help us formulate highly tailored hypotheses regarding the effectiveness of different enforcement tools and improvements to existing regulatory schemes.
 Based on the findings of the vignette studies, we will propose improved regulatory interventions to be deployed by the municipal government.
-In future research, this will serve as the basis for a controlled field experiment to test novel enforcement mechanisms, informed by behavioral ethics research.
+In future research, this will serve as the basis for a controlled field experiment to test novel enforcement mechanisms, informed by BE research.

 Significance

-Taken together, the three phases offer a step forward in our ability to understand and regulate ordinary unethicality.
-The proposed research offers a reevaluation of existing law enforcement scholarship and policy, which traditionally focus on severe crimes as the primary target of legal efforts.
-Conversely, our proposal emphasizes the importance of recognizing the great harmfulness of supposedly routine, day-to-day violations.
-By highlighting the importance of regulating “minor” violations instead of “major” ones, this scheme reflects a paradigm shift away from the current understanding of law enforcement: it calls for a reorientation of enforcement policies and for the adoption of new softer regulatory means (Feldman and Lobel 2015).
-The proposed research is the first to take these issues out of the lab, and study them in a real-world setting, following a data-driven method.
-So far, perception of ordinary unethicality in the real world has been studied mainly in dishonesty experiments conducted by behavioral ethics scientists (Halevy et al. 2014).
-These studies, despite their undisputed contribution, are limited in their ability to evaluate the long-term effects of different possible regulatory interventions, and in their contribution for understanding the effects of real-world sanctions and enforcement mechanisms (Feldman and Lobel 2009, 2015).
-The move from the lab to the field is even more important when it comes to identifying the types of regulatory interventions that are likely to be affective in curbing such transgressions, as those were rarely studied even in the lab (Feldman, 2018, chapter 1; Tobias et al. 2018).
-This novel shift from theory-driven environment to big, longitudinal data-driven focus will also allow us to gain insight into topics not hitherto studied in lab settings, such as possible spillover effects of regulatory interventions between domains, inadvertent effects of regulatory changes, interactions with socio-economic status, trust in different regulatory institutions, and herd effects as causes of unethical conduct.
+Taken together, the three phases will advance our ability to understand and regulate ordinary unethicality.
+The proposed research challenges existing law enforcement scholarship and policy, which traditionally see severe crimes as the primary target of legal efforts.
+Instead, it emphasizes the importance of recognizing the great harmfulness of supposedly routine, everyday ethical violations.
+By highlighting the importance of regulating “minor” violations instead of “major” ones, this scheme reflects a paradigm shift from the current understanding of law enforcement, calling for a reorientation of enforcement policies and the adoption of softer regulatory means (Feldman & Lobel 2015).
+The proposed research is the first to take these issues out of the lab and study them in a real-world setting, following a data-driven method.
+To date, the perception of ordinary unethicality in the real world has been studied mainly in dishonesty experiments conducted by BE researchers (Halevy, Shalvi, & Verschuere 2014).
+These studies, despite their undisputed contribution, are limited in their ability to evaluate the long-term effects of different possible regulatory interventions and in their contributions toward understanding the effects of real-world sanctions and enforcement mechanisms (Feldman & Lobel 2009, 2015).
+The move from the lab to the field is even more crucial in identifying the types of regulatory interventions that are likely to be effective in curbing such transgressions, because those interventions have been rarely studied, even in the lab (Feldman, 2018a, chapter 1; Tobias et al. 2018).
+This novel shift from a theory-driven environment to a big, longitudinal data-driven focus will also allow us to gain insight into topics not yet studied in lab settings, such as possible spillover effects of regulatory interventions between domains, inadvertent effects of regulatory changes, interactions with socioeconomic status, trust in different regulatory institutions, and herd effects as causes of unethical conduct.

-Research Design & Methods
+Research Design and Methods